suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 value 22).

-For use with ciphers that do not provide integrity protection, such as AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}} ), Enc_structure shown in {{cddl-enc-aeskw}} MUST NOT be used because the Enc_structure represents the Additional Authenticated Data (AAD) byte string consumable only by AEAD ciphers.
+For use with ciphers that do not provide integrity protection, such as AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), Enc_structure shown in {{cddl-enc-aeskw}} MUST NOT be used because the Enc_structure represents the Additional Authenticated Data (AAD) byte string consumable only by AEAD ciphers.
+Hence, the Additional Authenticated Data structure is not supplied to the API of the cipher.
 The protected header in the SUIT_Encryption_Info_AESKW structure MUST be a zero-length byte string.

 ### Example